vincent-van-hoef/sms5279-20-abcd2/docs/content/results.rst

 Imputation
 ==========

-Imputation resulted in 81.699.844 SNP in total prior to any quality control.
+Imputation using IMPUTE4 and the 1000 Genomes, phase 3 reference dataset resulted in 81.699.844 SNP in total, prior to any quality control.
 Overall concordance rate were calculated for a random sample of 25 "chunks" using IMPUTE2.
-This is the result of an internal cross-validation that the program performs automatically.
+This metric is the result of an internal cross-validation that the program performs automatically.
 For this analysis, IMPUTE2 masks the genotypes of one variant at a time in the study data, then imputes the masked genotypes with information from the reference data and nearby study variants.
 The imputed genotypes are then compared with the original genotypes to evaluate the quality of the imputation.
 This number should typically be around 95%; it may be lower in certain populations or regions of the genome, but if it is much lower then you may need to double-check the analysis.
 Overall concordances for the 25 random chunks are shown in :numref:`concordance`.
 For most chunks, the overall concordance rate is around 95% or higher.

 .. figure:: /_static/concordance.png
     :name: concordance